Freeman A. Hrabowski, III

 Surely, many of you already wonder about “life after UMBC” and where your education will lead you.
 You’ll be inspired by what some of this year’s graduates are doing this fall.
 Many are beginning their studies at the top graduate and professional programs across the country.
 Other graduates are launching careers with major corporations, agencies, public school systems, non-profit organizations, and start-ups, focusing on financial analysis, software engineering, education, human services, public policy, and dance.
 Most important, if you begin now exploring ways to connect with faculty and staff who can help you identify and get immersed in research opportunities and internships, you’ll have many options as you prepare to graduate a few years from now.
 In addition, faculty will know you well enough to write impressive letters of recommendation for you.
 Before the year is out, I hope you all will have gone to both the Career Services Center to learn more about internships and careers and the Shriver Center to learn more about service-learning opportunities.

 The fact that you’re a student here means that you are well prepared.
 You have strong academic records, high test scores, and rich experiences in your backgrounds.
 Yet, you might be surprised to know that we have students here who are not even teenagers.
 What is my point?
 We can always find people who are even higher achievers than we are.
 What’s important is mindset and grit.
 Pioneering psychologist Angela Duckworth defines grit as “a special blend of passion and persistence” that is key to success.
 Characteristics of grit include courage, conscientiousness, possession of long-term goals, resilience, and orientation toward excellence rather than perfection.
 There’s a reason we call ourselves the “House of Grit.”
-One of our new students shared at our Fall Opening Meeting that she came to UMBC because of True Grit, our retriever mascot.
-She was joking, of course, but everybody does love our “gritty” mascot.
-In fact, we will be having a puppy parade on Saturday, September 17, as part of our anniversary celebration.
-In all seriousness, though, this is a place that values grit.
 What is important is that we work to be the best we can be – and to support each other.

 I challenge you to work hard, to be passionate about your education, and to envision and dream about your future.
 I also challenge you to be actively engaged in the campus community.
 Be a part of each other’s success – as partners in study sessions, labs, artistic performances, and civic engagement; as teammates on the court or athletic field; as members of campus clubs and student organizations; and simply as friends.
 Some friendships you make here will last your lifetime.

 There’s always plenty to do at UMBC, but you can’t know if you don’t get out and ask about what’s going on.
-I encourage you to visit the Involvement Fest on September 7, from noon to 3 p.m., where you can find out about our more than 250 student organizations.
+I encourage you to visit the Involvement Fest on September 7, from noon to 3 p.m.
 Be a part of campus governance through the Student Government Association; keep the campus informed through The Retriever Weekly; elevate student research and creative achievement by contributing to the UMBC Review and Bartleby.
 We want you to connect with faculty and staff – they are national and international experts in their fields, and they care about you.
 Get to know their stories because they, too, will inspire you.
 A number of our students start companies during their time at UMBC, and I encourage you to participate in our annual Idea Competition.
-Also, take time to attend and enjoy a wide range of events – from Theatre and Dance Department productions to performances by the UMBC Symphony Orchestra to Humanities and Social Sciences Forum lectures and athletic events.
+Also, take time to attend and enjoy a wide range of events – from Theatre and Dance Department productions to performances by the UMBC Symphony Orchestra to art exhibits to Humanities and Social Sciences Forum lectures to athletic events.
 You’ll see that we take pride in having increasingly exciting athletic activities.

 UMBC is now your home – and you have more freedom than ever to make choices that will affect you and others around you.
 It’s important to balance this new freedom with a heightened sense of responsibility.
-That starts with seeking out accurate information about campus life.
+Take care of yourself.
+Get enough sleep, eat well, and make good choices about alcohol.
+Most of our students make good choices, but sometimes, the pressure of being in a new place can lead people to make bad decisions.
+To prevent that, start by seeking out accurate information about campus life.
 For example, you shouldn’t assume that all students drink.
 In fact, a majority of first-year students tell us that they do not consume any alcohol during a typical two-week period, and large numbers of our upper-classmen say the same.
 Nationally, 40 percent of students report that they engage in binge drinking – while UMBC students report binge drinking at half that rate.

 We are very proud of the good choices most of our students make, but we are also very concerned about those students who do make decisions that put their lives at risk.
 Data from the National Institute on Alcohol Abuse and Alcoholism tell a chilling story: each year, while under the influence of alcohol, more than 1,800 college students die; that is five deaths per day.
 It is also the case that 78 Americans die from opioid overdoses every day.
 We take the harmful and often illegal use of alcohol and drugs very seriously.
 The message I want you to hear is that UMBC is an academically serious place – and it’s a place where students find creative ways to have fun.
 If you choose not to drink, you will find plenty of company.
 You can help maintain this community standard by encouraging those around you not to drink or, for those who are of legal age, to drink responsibly.
 We want you to use your freedom wisely and grow in character.
 We believe deeply in the importance of academic and personal freedom and integrity.
 We want you to make good choices.
 “Be Your Best Self!”